-Q. If someone who believes in God but is not baptized and passes away, do they go to hell?
+Q. If someone who believes in God, but is not baptized, passes away, do they go to hell?

-A. This is an interesting question which requires some nuances to make the answer clear.
+A. This question requires some nuances in order to give a clear answer.
 The answer below comes from Chapter 3 of the My Catholic Worship! book.
 Click this link for a full reading of that chapter.
 Below is the section of that chapter that addresses your question.

 This is done quite easily.
 We believe that Baptism is the only way we know of (the only way God revealed to us) to receive the grace of salvation.
 But God, in His infinite love and wisdom is not limited by the limited revelation He shared with us.
 God can do whatever He wants to do.
 Therefore, if a child dies before Baptism, the parents should rest assured that God loves that child far more than they do.
 And this perfectly loving God will act in a way that is perfectly loving toward that child.
 One speculation is that God offers that child the same choice He offered the angels.
 They had a onetime opportunity to choose.
 So it is entirely possible that when this child dies and faces God, this child will be invited to choose to love God freely and, thus, spend eternity with God.
 But we must always remember that Heaven does require a free choice.
 Therefore, not even a child would be forced to be there against his or her will.

 Another interesting scenario is the adult who is not baptized.
 What happens when that adult dies?
 Again, we must look at this from the point of view of a God who is infinitely wise and infinitely loving.

 In this case there are a few possibilities.
 The first possibility is what is referred to as the “baptism by blood.”
 This would be the person who desires Baptism but, before actually receiving this sacrament, is martyred for their faith.
 We don’t see this that often today but it was a real situation in the early Church.
 We believe that this desire to be baptized, as well as the act of martyrdom, provides the grace of Baptism and thus the person is fully graced by God.